prajwalcr/bpp_fashions-1/README.md

 minikube dashboard
 ```

+If you get an error stating "Unable to pick a default driver", make sure docker desktop is up and running.
+Alternatively, you could install drivers such as hyperkit, parallels , qemu2, etc.

-If you run into any problems, it is often better to completely remove it and restart.
+If you run into any problems, it is often better to completely remove minikube and restart.

 ```bash
 minikube stop; minikube delete